Draft horse showing: Driving Competitions

 Clydesdale horses participate in a heavy horse turnout challenge in the UK.

 Exhibitors of these classes must follow a pattern for each class in which they participate.
 The pattern is the same for every class.
 The hitches enter the arena one at a time, following one another.
 They travel to the right, along the rail in a counter-clockwise direction.
 A hitch is a unit consisting of the exhibitor, their horse(s) and vehicle, being a cart or wagon.
 The judge is observing each hitch from the middle of the ring where they are standing.
 All of the hitches make a few laps in this counter-clockwise direction and then reverse.
 A lap is completed when a hitch travels the entire way around the arena next to the rail.
 When the reverse is made, the hitches diagonally cut the ring in half in order to go the opposite direction.
 This allows the judge to see the other side of each hitch.
 A couple more laps are made going in this clockwise direction.
 While making these laps on the rail, the horses are trotting and usually asked to walk for a few steps only once during the entire class.
 Next, all of the hitches line up, coming to a complete stop in the middle of the ring, all facing the same direction.
 The judge then looks at each hitch individually and has them back up.
-This requires the driver of each hitch to direct his or her horse(s) to back either the cart or wagon a few feet, stop, and then step forward to the original position.
-Finally, the judge places all of the hitches in the order of his or her preference.
+This requires the driver of each hitch to direct their horse(s) to back either the cart or wagon a few feet, stop, and then step forward to the original position.
+Finally, the judge places all of the hitches in the order of their preference.